My son has picked up the pace reading books this year in 5th grade. His book lists are now in three parts.

 Here’s an update from Adam Rex with regard to an analysis by Debbie Reese on the Native American references.

 Yesterday I posted a thread about my industry.
 In response,

 @debreese suggested I talk about my book The True Meaning of Smekday.
 It’s a funny alien invasion book, but it’s also intended as a satire and critique of colonialism.
 And I have regrets about it.

 In my effort to write a satire and critique of colonialism, I made mistakes that undermined my message.
 Reese enumerated these mistakes better than I can here: …https://americanindiansinchildrensliterature.blogspot.com/search?q=Smek I encourage you to read her reviews of my book and its sequel.

 A hilarious story about a girl and an alien teaming up to save the world.

-It’s hard to describe Smekday except to say it’s a joyride of alien cross country adventure with a strong girl character of color.
-Despite the fate of the world being at stake and a missing mother, this is a light-hearted action adventure that will make you laugh from start to finish. [chapter book, ages 9 and up]
+It’s hard to describe Smekday except to say it’s a joyride of alien cross-country adventure with a strong girl character of color.
+Despite the fate of the world is at stake and a missing mother, this is a light-hearted action adventure that will make you laugh from start to finish. [chapter book, ages 9 and up]